 Because the Systems Management program focuses on student-centered learning, you get to decide how you work best in your classes.
 Some students like to study at the same time each day for a set amount of time.
-Others have hectic work schedules and appreciate the flexibility of working their on their class activities when time allows.
+Others have hectic work schedules and appreciate the flexibility of working on their class activities when time allows.
 Some are early-morning people, some are late-night workers, and others use their weekends to do much of their coursework.
 You'll soon find that this flexibility is invaluable and you'll wonder how you ever got along without it.

-How an Blended Class Works
+How a Blended Class Works

-Here's a basic overview of what your first on-line class will be like:
+Here's a basic overview of what your first online class will be like:

 Get Set Up: Your first assignment for blended courses will likely be getting familiar with Blackboard and your class web site.
-You will be given instructions for how to create a username and profile.
+You will be given instructions on how to create a username and profile.
 Blackboard will allow you to access assignments, the syllabus, suggested readings and chat boards where the professor and students interact.

 Meet the Students: Just like you, your classmates are probably new to this.
 Normally, professors ask the class to introduce themselves on the chat board or via instant messaging.
 You'll tell everyone who you are and why you're interested in the course.
 You'll find you have classmates from all over the country, if not the world!